chrisregner/daily-routines-tracker/README.md

   - [done] style it
   - lint js and css
 - [done] after studies
-  - learnings
-    - use proptypes for props received from HOCs
-    - decorators
   - [done] fix the propType lint errors
   - [done] evaluate the function composition of current code
   - [done] evaluate the tests of current code, especially on HOC/decorator-relation aspect